 Kreger can be heard on the following labels:

 His released recordings include Mendelssohn’s Complete Works for Cello and Piano with pianist Gerald Robbins, on the Koch Discover International label, and two Guild Music CDs that feature him in Strauss’s Don Quixote for cello and orchestra, Victor Herbert’s Cello Concerto No. 2, Dvořák’s Cello Concerto in B Minor, and Dvořák’s ravishing Silent Woods.

 Kreger was born and raised in Nashville, beginning cello studies at age 9.
 A prize-winning student of Leonard Rose and Harvey Shapiro — and also deeply influenced by his work with Pablo Casals and Gregor Piatigorsky — he won the prestigious Piatigorsky Prize at age 18, later graduating from the Juilliard School with its highest honors: the Morris Loeb Prize and the Felix Salmond Award.
 His other awards and recognition include a Martha Baird Rockefeller grant as well as tours under the auspices of the U.S. State Department and the sponsorship of the Leventritt Foundation.

 Every year, Kreger devotes a significant amount of time to teaching and coaching the young cellists of the next generation.
-He taught at the Juilliard School for more than 25 years.
+He taught at the Juilliard School for nearly three decades.
 In addition, conductor Michael Tilson Thomas invited him to be guest cello teacher and coach with the New World Symphony in Miami, a training orchestral academy where the most gifted graduates of distinguished music conservatories come to prepare for leadership positions in orchestras and ensembles throughout the world.
 Kreger resides in New York City and continues to concertize all over the world.Return to top